UEFARIND - BA Architecture and Interior Design Extended Degree (with Foundation Year)

 PART-TIME MODE OF STUDY

-Part-time study is defined as 60 credits per year.
-Consequently, in part-time mode, the duration of study for a 360-credit degree will be 6 years (and an extended degree, 8 years).
-The pattern of study in AMD-ASD degrees shall be as follows:
+Part-time mode of study is defined as 60 credits per year.
+Consequently, in part-time mode, the duration of study for a 120-credit award will be 2 years.
+The pattern of study at Level 3 follows these groupings and may be taken in either order:

 Modules required for interim awards